oer4sdi/OER-SDI4WindFarmPlanning/README.md

 You are free to use, alter and share the tutorial under the terms of the [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode) license, unless explicitly stated otherwise for specific parts of the content.

-The authors can be mentioned as follows: OER_WindFarmPlanning (2024), CC-BY-SA 4.0, Nouran Armanazi, Albert Remke, www.uni-muenster.de
+The tutorial can be referenced as follows: “OER-SDI4WindFarmPlanning”, OER4SDI project / University Münster,[ CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode.de).

 All logos used are generally excluded.